BalancerMaxis/multisig-ops/BIPs/2026-W11/BIP-XXX-disable-oracle-pool-factories.md

 ## Summary

-This proposal requests the DAO multisig to disable outdated Oracle LP Pool Factories across all networks where they are deployed.
+This proposal requests the DAO multisig (and the Omnisig on newer chains) to disable outdated Oracle LP Pool Factories across all networks where they are deployed.
 This includes both the v1 (deprecated) and the original v2 (overwritten) versions of the `WeightedLPOracleFactory` and `StableLPOracleFactory` contracts.

 ## Motivation